Designing for Global Accessibility: Part 3

 Be inclusive by default

 In our three-part series, Google’s User Experience researchers Astrid Weber and Nithya Sambasivan discuss the principles behind building globally accessible products, and offer practical resources for the design and development community.
-In Part I, they outlined how designers and developers can increase their awareness of accessibility issues.
-Part IIexplored critical logistical considerations.
+In part one, they outlined how designers and developers can increase their awareness of accessibility issues.
+Part two explored critical logistical considerations.
 Here in part three, they’ll discuss how designers and developers can make tactical UX decisions to create universally inclusive apps.

 What is global accessibility?
 A quick recap